cdapio/hydrator-plugins/core-plugins/docs/Script-transform.md

 # Script Transform

+**Note:** The Script transform has been deprecated.
+Use the JavaScript transform instead.

 Description
 -----------
-Executes user-provided Javascript that transforms one record into another.
+Executes user-provided JavaScript that transforms one record into another.
 Input records are converted into JSON objects which can be directly accessed in Javascript.
 The transform expects to receive a JSON object as input, which it will convert back to a record in Java to pass to downstream transforms and sinks.